Memorandum of Agreement

 What happens if the project costs exceed funds available, even with the larger contingency fund in place?

 First, the July 16, 2020 FERC Order found that the funds for the project ($450M) were likely sufficient to complete the project.
 In the unlikely event project costs exceed those funds, several protections exist.
 KRRC has negotiated a “guaranteed maximum price” with Kiewit, the design/build contractor, and RES, the restoration contractor.
 KRRC also developed a robust insurance package that reduces the risk of such overruns significantly.
-And, under this new MOA, PacifiCorp and the States of California and Oregon believe the addition of $45 million on top of existing contingency funds will address FERC’s concern for additional protection against potential cost overruns.
-But the parties have also agreed to cover any costs beyond the expanded contingency fund in the very unlikely event that further funds are required.
+And, under the MOA, PacifiCorp and the States of California and Oregon believe the addition of $45 million on top of existing contingency funds will offer sufficient additional protection against potential cost overruns.
+But the parties have also agreed to cover any costs beyond the expanded contingency fund in the unlikely event that further funds are required.

 When will dam removal take place?

-With the MOA now in place, it is likely that personnel and equipment will be deployed in 2022 and pre-removal construction activities will commence.
-We expect dam removal to commence in 2023 and be completed in 2024, with the return of the river to a free-flowing condition.
+Dam removal commenced in 2023 and will be completed in 2024, with the return of the river to a free-flowing condition.
 Restoration activities will immediately follow dam removal and continue for several years.

 What work has been done to plan for and understand the impacts of Klamath dam removal?